TOwInOK/Purpur-server/README.md

 # Minecraft Purpur Server Docker Image

-This Docker image allows you to run a Minecraft Purpur server in a Docker container.
+This Docker image allows you to run a Minecraft Purpur server into Docker container.

 ## Build